Relatives scuffle with police after China fire kills 120

 A handful of men and woman knelt in the middle of the road in Dehui in Jilin province to stop cars, while a crowd of more than 100 people gathered around them.
 Police dispersed the protesters after about an hour.

-"Tragically, most of the inspections usually come after a disaster like this," said Geoffrey Crothall, a China labor expert with Hong Kong-based advocacy group China Labour Bulletin.
+"Tragically, most of the inspections usually come after a disaster like this," said Geoffrey Crothall, a China labour expert with Hong Kong-based advocacy group China Labour Bulletin.

 "There's very little proactive or routine inspections of factories to make sure everybody's up to code and that's largely because there are too many factories and too few inspectors."

-China's safety record is likely to prompt concerns overseas as its companies buy stakes in or take over foreign food producers, such as Shuanghui International Holdings' $4.7 billion offer last week to buy leading U.S. pork producer Smithfield Foods.
+It is a safety record likely to prompt concerns overseas as Chinese companies buy stakes in or take over foreign food producers, such as Shuanghui International Holdings' $4.7 billion (3 billion pounds) offer last week to buy leading U.S. pork producer Smithfield Foods.

 Premier Li Keqiang has ordered a thorough probe into the disaster and promised the authorities will "earnestly investigate to find out who was responsible", the central government said in a statement on its website (www.gov.cn).